-Urban forests, city plantation and indoor houseplants, all, have some contributions to air quality.
-Even if the statistics showcase a small change, the impact of several trees is long term.
+Urban forests, city plantations, and indoor houseplants, all, have some contributions to air quality.
+Even if the statistics showcase a small change, the impact of several trees is long-term.
 Furthermore, the types, areas, and size of the plants and trees also matter.
 If trees that release oxygen during the night are planted, a significant impact on the overall environment will be noticed.

 I am Elsa, love gardening.
 I spent lots of time with plants, flowers, it gives me lots of happiness.